 On site visits, take pictures of artifacts.
 An artifact is anything that your participant uses to help them do their job.
 It could be the typed up list of phone numbers they keep in their wallet (even thought their phone has an address book).
 It could be the post-it note on the side of their screen with the steps they need to take for a difficult task.
 It could be the crazy form they have to fill in every time they submit a work order.

 Always ask permission before taking pictures, and wait for a break in the flow wherever possible.
-Sometimes you might need to blank out confidential information before you take the picture.
+Sometimes you might need to blank out confidential information with sticky notes before you take the picture.